kaltura-vpaas/webvr-kaltura-demo/README.md

 Keep in mind the context of `this` is inside of the [AFRAME framework's prototype](https://aframe.io/docs/1.2.0/core/component.html#component-prototype-properties).

-The Kaltura `player` is created inside of a-frame's init [lifecycle](https://aframe.io/docs/1.2.0/core/component.html#definition-lifecycle-handler-methods) method, stored in `this`:
+The Kaltura `player` is created inside of a-frame's init [lifecycle](https://aframe.io/docs/1.2.0/core/component.html#definition-lifecycle-handler-methods) method and stored in `this`:

 ```javascript
            init: function () {